How much does equity release cost?

 If any additional legal services are required, these will be an additional cost.
 For example, issues with the freehold or changes to title deeds such as a CCJ (County Court Judgement) or a name change.

-All new equity release customers are required to have at least one face to face meeting with an Equity Release Council compliant solicitor.
-A list of solicitors can be found at https://www.equityreleasecouncil.com/find-a-member/solicitors/
+All new equity release customers are required to have at least one face-to-face meeting with an Equity Release Council-compliant solicitor.

 Try our equity release calculator